csbrady-warwick/EIS-2/README_DECK.md

   TYPE(eis_deck_block_definition), POINTER :: root, block
   CHARACTER(LEN=:), ALLOCATABLE :: str
   INTEGER :: ierr

+  PRINT *,'This example demonstrates block remapping.
+Block remapping allows &
+      &an EIS host code to tell EIS to look up a block under a name other than & &the name that actually appears in the deck.
+In this case it involves & &remapping any block containing the word "block" to the block & &"generic_block"'

   errcode = eis_err_none
   root => dfn%init(block_remapper = remapper)